eBay/tsv-utils/README.md

 * [tsv-join](#tsv-join) - Join lines from multiple files using fields as a key.
 * [tsv-uniq](#tsv-uniq) - Filter out duplicate lines using fields as a key.
 * [tsv-select](#tsv-select) - Keep a subset of the columns in the input.
+* [tsv-summarize](#tsv-summarize) - Aggregate field values, summarizing across the entire file or grouped by key.
 * [csv2tsv](#csv2tsv) - Convert CSV files to TSV.
 * [number-lines](#number-lines) - Number the input lines.
 * [Useful bash aliases](#useful-bash-aliases)